spartypkp/iwanttobeanaiengineer/projectDocumentation.md

 9. **Tool UI Component Structure**
    - **Message Part Rendering**: Created a component hierarchy that renders different message parts:
      - Text parts with rich typography
-     - Tool invocations with specialized UI components
+     - Tool invocations with specialized UI components (e.g., `WriteToolDisplay`, `ArrayToolDisplay`, etc.)
    - **Tool-specific Components**: Implemented specialized rendering for different tool types:
-     - `ToolCallNotification`: Compact notifications for document operations
+     - `DocumentListToolCard`, `DocumentToolCard`, `DocumentTypesToolCard` for document-related (legacy) tools.
-     - `GitHubToolCard`: Rich card for GitHub repository data
+     - `GitHubToolCard` for GitHub operations.
-     - `DocumentToolCard`: Card for document data display
+     - `ArrayToolDisplay`, `DeleteToolDisplay`, `QueryToolDisplay`, `WriteToolDisplay` for the new advanced Sanity primitive tools.
+These provide a much-improved UI/UX for visualizing tool operations.
-   - **State Handling**: Each tool component handles three primary states:
+   - **State Handling**: Each tool display component handles three primary states:
      - Loading state with appropriate visual indicators
      - Error state with clear error messages and suggestions
      - Success state with operation results in user-friendly format
-   - **Integration**: The ContentCopilotView now delegates all tool-specific UI rendering to these specialized components, creating a cleaner, more maintainable codebase
+   - **Integration**: The `ContentCopilotView` now delegates all tool-specific UI rendering to these specialized components, creating a cleaner, more maintainable codebase.
+The `ToolDisplay.tsx` component acts as a router to the correct primitive display.

 10. **Tool Response Format Standardization**
-    - **Consistent Structure**: All tools now return a consistent response format with:
+    - **Consistent Structure**: All advanced Sanity tools now return a consistent response format with:
       - Success/error status
       - Operation type
       - Detailed success or error information